PAZHames/founders-coders-app/index.md

 NB
 - site videos 60px from side
 - do i need both .para and .section-content? can i make it drier?

+cloudinerary - put images there - git might not cry clone - new repo